Quick links for drug and alcohol rehab in Ipswich

 The first thing you need to do before making any judgements is to assess whether you or a loved one is addicted to drugs or/and alcohol.

-Addiction is regularly defined as a lack of control, apply this to drugs and alcohol, and we are talking about a harmful lack of control.
-Being addicted to kale will not have the same effect as being addicted to cocaine.
+Addiction is regularly defined as a lack of control.
+Apply this to drugs and alcohol, and we are talking about a harmful lack of control.

 Addiction is commonly associated with: